 The approval of Proposal 6 requires the affirmative vote of the holders of two-thirds of the voting power of all of the outstanding shares of common stock entitled to vote generally, voting together as a single class.
-Abstentions will have the effect of a vote "AGAINST" the proposal, and broker non-votes will have the effect of a vote "AGAINST" the proposal, and broker non-votes will have the effect of a vote "AGAINST" the proposal.
+Abstentions will have the effect of a vote "AGAINST" the proposal, and broker non-votes will have the effect of a vote "AGAINST" the proposal.